mosaicml/composer/composer/algorithms/weight_standardization/README.md

 ## Attribution

 [*Micro-Batch Training with Batch-Channel Normalization and Weight Standardization*](https://arxiv.org/abs/1903.10520) by Siyuan Qiao, Huiyu Wang, Chenxi Liu, Wei Shen, Alan Yuille. arXiv preprint arXiv:1903.10520 (2019).

+*The Composer implementation of this method and the accompanying documentation were produced by Landan Seguin at MosaicML.*